-- Press Releases and Media and Outreach Events - News Interviews (Print, TV, Online) - Billboards - Bar and Restaurant Advertising (Posters, Clings, Coasters) - Convenient Store Advertising (Posters and Clings) - Posters, Notepads, Mesh Banners, and Information Cards - College Outreach Materials (Flyers, Door Hangers, Notepads) - Traditional TV-Public Service Announcements (PSAs) - Digital TV (OTT/CTV)-Paid Advertising - Traditional Radio-PSAs - Digital Radio-Paid Advertising - Online Digital Advertising (YouTube, Mobile Video, Dating Apps) - Social Media (Facebook, Instagram)-Paid and Organic - Influencer Program-Paid and Organic - Website Featuring Interactive "Consequences Spinner" and Testimonials
+- Press Releases and Media and Outreach Events - News Interviews (Print, TV, Online) - Billboards - Bar and Restaurant Advertising (Posters, Clings, Coasters, Digital Jukebox, Connected TV Video) - Convenience Store Advertising (Posters and Clings) - Posters, Notepads, Mesh Banners, and Information Cards - Traditional TV & Radio Public Service Announcements (PSAs) - Digital Radio (Pandora, Soundcloud, Spotify, Tuneln Radio, and Univision) - Digital Advertising (YouTube, Mobile Video, Dating Apps, Connected TV) - Social Media (Facebook, Instagram)-Paid and Organic - Influencer Program-Paid and Organic - Website Featuring Interactive "Consequences Spinner" and Testimonials

-Through a competitive bidding process, Sherry Matthews Group was selected as the vendor for the SWID campaign in FY 2022-2023 and is tasked with building a year-long integrated marketing and communications effort.
+Through a competitive bidding process, Sherry Matthews Group was selected as the vendor for the SWID campaign in FY 2023-2024 and is tasked with building a year-long integrated marketing and communications effort.

 In addition to these mass media tactics, the communications program includes a serious grassroots campaign to educate the public through word of mouth.
 The 25 TxDOT districts are staffed with traffic safety specialists (TSSs) who personally speak to their communities about the issue of impaired driving.
 They set up information centers at local events, give speeches at high schools and colleges, sponsor parade floats, and distribute educational materials to local employers.
-Many of the TSSs have organized their own local safety coalitions, which are comprised of law enforcement, business leaders, and concerned citizens.
+Many of the TSSs have organized their own local safety coalitions comprised of law enforcement, business leaders, and concerned citizens.

 Communication materials on impaired driving are also distributed to driver education classes and driving safety classes statewide.
-TxDOT and its ad partners regularly provide content that is made available for download from the website showing the consequences of drinking and driving.
-These materials include testimonial videos by survivors of drunk driving and by those who have been charged with a DWI, as well as other print and digital resources that share the consequences of driving after drinking and the many alternatives to doing so.
+TxDOT and its ad partners regularly provide content online showing the consequences of drinking and driving.
+These materials include testimonial videos by survivors of drunk driving and by those who have been charged with a DWI, as well as other print and digital resources that share the real costs of drunk driving and the many ways to find or plan for a sober ride.

 Utilizing available qualitative and quantitative data, TxDOT and ad agency partners regularly perform market studies to determine what messages and tactics will best reach target audiences.
 This is important because Texans live in a fast-changing social environment, and thousands of new people move to Texas every month.
 Based on this important research, subtle changes to campaigns have been made.
 One example is messaging that addresses the "bulletproof" feeling of many young adults by reinforcing the fact that there are real, lifealtering consequences to driving after drinking that can happen to them.
-Another example is replacing the term "designated driver" with "sober ride" since frequently the designated driver is determined as the person who has consumed the least amount of alcohol instead of the person who has not consumed any amount of alcohol.
-It also reminds people that there are many transportation options available if everyone in their group has been drinking (cab, ride share, bus, etc.).
+Another example is replacing the term "designated driver" with "sober ride" since frequently the designated driver is selected because they are the person who has consumed the least amount of alcohol instead of the person who has not consumed any amount of alcohol.
+It also reminds people that there are many transportation options available if everyone in their group has been drinking (cab, rideshare, bus, etc.).
+Another recent change was to increase the core target audience age from 18-34 to 18-44.
+Through regular studies, data have shown that males age 35-44 are also at a high risk for drunk driving because they have more expendable incomes that allow them to drink outside of the home more often, and they may be more overconfident in their ability to drive after drinking since they may have years of experience doing so.